yuvaldori/gigaspaces-wiki-jekyll/xap101/query-sql.markdown

 - On windows there is a [windows service](http://technet.microsoft.com/en-us/library/cc773061%28WS.10%29.aspx) that deals with clock synchronization.
 - On Linux there is a [daemon service](http://www.brennan.id.au/09-Network_Time_Protocol.html#starting) that deals with clock synchronization.
 {% tip %}
-GigaSpaces using internally the **TimeStamp** data type to store dates.
-This means the date includes beyond the year, month and day, the hour/min/sec portions.
-If you are looking to query for a specific date you should perform a date range query.
+Internally dates are stored as a **TimeStamp**.
+This means that both time (hour/min/sec) and date (year/month/day) information are available for date range queries.
 {% endtip %}